pub struct PagePool { /* private fields */ }Expand description

 pub fn new<T: PoolSource + 'static>( ranges: &[MemoryRange], source: T, ) -> Result<Self>

-Returns a new page pool managing the address ranges in ranges
+Returns a new page pool managing the address ranges in ranges,

-to access the memory.
+using source to access the memory.

 Sourcepub fn allocator(&self, device_name: String) -> Result<PagePoolAllocator>